Geometry-Aware Decentralized Sinkhorn for Wasserstein Barycenters: INTRODUCTION

-Our key idea is that the geometric mean operation can be reformulated as an arithmetic average in a logarithmic space.
-This transformation changes the communication pattern from requiring central coordination to enabling fully distributed computation via neighbor-to-neighbor consensus.
-Each agent computes its contribution locally in log-space, then uses standard gossip algorithms~\cite{boyd2006gossip} to reach agreement on the average.
-To address bandwidth constraints, we introduce event-triggered transmission~\cite{tabuada2007event}, where agents communicate only when their local states change significantly, and adaptive quantization~\cite{aysal2008compressive}, which reduces message precision based on available bandwidth.
-These mechanisms provide explicit controls for trading accuracy against communication cost while supporting asynchrony and packet loss.
+Our key idea is that the geometric mean can be reformulated as an arithmetic average in log-space, enabling fully distributed computation via neighbor-to-neighbor gossip~\cite{boyd2006gossip}.
+To address bandwidth constraints, we introduce event-triggered transmission~\cite{tabuada2007event} and adaptive quantization~\cite{aysal2008distributed}, providing explicit controls for trading accuracy against communication cost while supporting asynchrony and packet loss.

-\textbf{Contributions.} This paper advances decentralized optimal transport in three directions. \emph{Algorithmically}, we develop a fully decentralized Sinkhorn algorithm that eliminates central coordination by reformulating geometric mean operations as distributed arithmetic consensus in log-space, maintaining numerical stability where traditional methods fail. \emph{Communication-wise}, we design event-triggered and quantized protocols that reduce bandwidth by orders of magnitude while preserving convergence guarantees, providing explicit parameters for tuning accuracy-communication trade-offs. \emph{Theoretically}, we establish convergence to the same solution as centralized versions with explicit bounds on how consensus tolerance, trigger thresholds, and quantization precision affect accuracy.
+\textbf{Contributions.} \emph{Algorithmically}, we develop a fully decentralized Sinkhorn algorithm that eliminates central coordination by reformulating geometric means as distributed arithmetic consensus in log-space. \emph{Communication-wise}, we design event-triggered and quantized protocols that reduce bandwidth by orders of magnitude while preserving convergence guaranties. \emph{Theoretically}, we establish convergence to the centralized solution with explicit bounds on how consensus tolerance, trigger thresholds, and quantization precision affect accuracy.